 However, even 40kW is looking optimistic if you look at experience of Kona 39 charging in cold weather.
 The rapid charging behaviour is significantly more conservative than the existing Ioniq.
 Videos posted on YouTube show the charging rate reducing as states of charge as low as 50% (compared to 76% in the 2016 Ioniq) which won’t help.

 To compare with other cars, a charging rate of “miles per hour” is useful, so this represents around 190 miles per hour added*.
-Not bad, but disappointing compared to the existing car which can reach 240 or so (or higher on chargers with a current limit of more than 125A – of which there are very few around in the UK, mid-2019).
+Not bad, but disappointing compared to the existing car which can reach 240 or so (or higher on chargers with a current limit of more than 125A – of which there are very few around in the UK, in early 2020).

 [*:assumes 5 miles/kWh, quite easily achieved in an Ioniq Electric]